-The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN), the state's repository for environmental data.
-Samples were excluded when the fish were not legal size to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity and professional judgment (as described in OEHHA, 2005).
-A summary of all fish species included in this advisory is shown in Table 1, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.
+The fish sampling data used in this advisory were retrieved from the California Environmental Data Exchange Network (CEDEN), the State's repository for environmental data.
+Samples were excluded when the fish were not legal size to take or did not meet OEHHA's criteria for minimum "edible" size based on species size at maturity, and professional judgment (as described in OEHHA, 2005).
+A summary of all fish species evaluated for this advisory is shown in Table 1 on the following page, including the name of the species, number of samples collected, total number of fish, project name, year sampled, and contaminants analyzed.